LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 ## Code Style
 *   For imports that conflict with each other, prefer qualified forms instead of imports with aliases.
 For example, use `std::io::Write;` instead of `use std::io::Write as IoWrite;`.
 *   Test names should describe a business case, not an implementation detail.
 For example, use `can_create_user` instead of `test_create_user_success`.
+*   Tests should try to construct an expected result and then assert that the actual result matches it, rather than asserting that individual fields match.

 ## Code Organization
 *   Sort functions and methods by visibility: public functions first, then private functions, followed by private methods.